uafgeoteach/GEOS626_seis/README.md

 git clone --depth=1 https://github.com/uafgeoteach/GEOS626_seis.git
 ```

+Several students and seismologists have contributed toward improving these materials; please see history.txt for details.

 ### Setup
 ---
 A `.yml` file (see setup/ folder) lists dependencies.
 This file, executed within conda or docker, enables a user to establish the software tools needed to execute the iPython notebooks.
 (A dockerfile is also provided in setup/)